Nowadays, Paladin leveling is easy. Paladins are now the weapon of choice for many roles, giving the class great flexibility.

 With three points of Holy Power you can fire off Templar’s Verdict or World of Glory or other abilities.
 Three points gives a much better result than one or two.

 As you level you will be better able to control groups of mobs.

 Keep in mind that Protection Pallies are much better at the tanking game.

-- If you’re tanking instances at lower level (and you can) then equip a shield and one handed weapon.
+- For Protection, if you’re tanking instances at lower level (and you can) then equip a shield and one handed weapon.
 Keep Rightous Fury up to greatly improve your threat.
-Seal of Righteousness is useful for handling groups.

 - Always get the biggest bags you can afford.
 More space means fewer tips to the vendor to dump stuff.